awsdocs/amazon-polly-developer-guide/doc_source/DeleteLexiconSample.md

 # DeleteLexicon<a name="DeleteLexiconSample"></a>

-The following Java code sample show how to use Java\-based applications to delete a specific lexicon stored in an AWS region\.
+The following Java code sample show how to use Java\-based applications to delete a specific lexicon stored in an AWS Region\.
 A lexicon which has been deleted is not available for speech synthesis, nor can it be retrieved using either the `GetLexicon` or `ListLexicon` APIs\.

-For more information on this operation, see the reference for the [http://docs.aws.amazon.com/polly/latest/dg/API_DeleteLexicon.html](http://docs.aws.amazon.com/polly/latest/dg/API_DeleteLexicon.html) API\.
+For more information on this operation, see the reference for the [https://docs.aws.amazon.com/polly/latest/dg/API_DeleteLexicon.html](https://docs.aws.amazon.com/polly/latest/dg/API_DeleteLexicon.html) API\.

 ```
 package com.amazonaws.polly.samples;